Setting Things in Motion

 ~ Final Score: 6/10 ~

-Review copy provided by Kasedo Games.
+Review copy provided by Kasedo Games for PC.
 Screenshots taken by reviewer.